THEIR MOST OBEDIENT SERVANT

 Their Most Obedient Servant is a two-part installation celebrating Harewood’s Chippendale collection.

-Family Tree occupies the centre of the Courtyard (the 18th century stables).
+Family Tree occupies the centre of the Courtyard (the 18th century stables), and will remain in situ until 04 November 2018.
 Here, Pilgrim re-imagines a previous installation to connect with Chippendale, his family, and his craft; a conception of Thomas Chippendale, inspired by his love of wood, dreaming of his own family tree.
-Family Tree will be in situ until 04 November 2018.
+For full information, click here.

-"Their most obedient servant” is the term used by Thomas Chippendale at the end of his introduction to his ground-breaking furniture design catalogue, The Gentleman & Cabinet-Maker’s Director.
+"Their most obedient servant” was the term used by Thomas Chippendale at the end of his introduction to his ground-breaking furniture design catalogue, The Gentleman & Cabinet-Maker’s Director.

 Symposium & Panel Discussion